Amid pandemic politics, Trump heads to Michigan Ford plant

 Last month, Trump tweeted “LIBERATE MICHIGAN” as residents there and in other states began holding protests against orders to stay at home.

 Lemire reported from New York.
-Associated Press writer David Eggert in Lansing, Mich. contributed reporting.
+Associated Press writers David Eggert in Lansing, Mich. and Zeke Miller in Washington contributed reporting.

 Follow Darlene Superville on Twitter: http://www.twitter.com/dsupervilleap and Lemire at http://twitter.com/@JonLemire